 Because of medical schools’ overall selectivity of students—a little over 40% of all applicants are admitted at all—it’s not always a good idea to narrow down your school search based on specialty, or assumed specialty, for example, medical schools known for primary care vs. those known for research.
 The good news for you as an applicant is that you will have research opportunities at every medical school, and every medical school will have plenty of opportunities for you to engage in primary care components, including clerkships and electives.
 That said, some medical schools’ mission is to graduate primary care physicians and many of their resources and their curriculum is geared toward this end goal.
-In 2016-2017, a total of 62 medical schools have a research requirement for medical students, meaning there is a strong chance you will get to perform research activity no matter where you are admitted.
-Here are U.S. News and World Report’s best medical schools for research.
+In 2018-2018, a total of 65 medical schools had a research requirement for medical students, meaning there is a strong chance you will get to perform research activity no matter where you are admitted.
+Here are some of the best medical schools for research, according to U.S. News and World Report.

 [RELATED: Browse MCAT Class and Test Options by State ]

 In the 2019 fiscal year, Columbia’s Vagelos College of Physicians and Surgeons received a total of $407 million in NIH funding spread across 789 NIH awards.
 Fourth year medical students participate in the Scholarly Projects Program, in which they’re given 4-10 months to engage in a supplementary education experience of their choice.
 While some students choose to pursue a dual degree or field learning experiences, many choose to perform original research with faculty.
 VP&S has a low acceptance rate of 3.4%, and in the class of 2022 only 140 MD students matriculated.